PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 style="width:4.62372in;height:1.74468in"
 alt="Table Description automatically generated with medium confidence" />

-Once a user has configured Translations Builder with an Azure Translator Service key, it displays additional command buttons which make it possible to generate translations for a single language at a time or for all languages at once.
+Once a user has configured an Azure Translator Service key, Translations Builder will begin to display additional command buttons which make it possible to generate translations for a single language at a time or for all languages at once.
 There are also commands to generate machine translations only for the translations that are currently empty.